 - A similar offer for Mad Men went by without any problems.

 - Mythbusters takes the first however many people to respond who fit their requirements when they need a really big crowd for something, though not all of them will appear in the episode.
+They'll also take the old cars of fans who really want to see their automobiles have a Dying Moment of Awesome as they're blown up or smashed to bits as part of the testing of a myth.

 - One of the prizes for winning Who Wants to Be a Superhero? was a cameo appearance on a Sci-Fi Original Movie.